About The Sixth District Appellate Program

 MICHELLE D. SPENCER graduated from the University of Oregon School of Law in 1992.
 While awaiting her bar results, she volunteered at the Santa Cruz County District Attorney’s Office.
 From 1994 to 2004, she worked as an associate in a small criminal defense firm in Santa Cruz.
 Afterward, she worked as a solo criminal defense practitioner and served as a member of the federal CJA panel in San Jose.
 She joined the SDAP panel in 2019 and became a staff attorney in July 2023.

 RANDALL CONNER graduated from the University of San Francisco School of Law in 1995.
-After stops at the Federal Trade Commission, Brobeck, Phleger & Harrison, Morgan Lewis and the U.S. Department of Justice, he worked as a solo criminal defense practitioner and served as a member of the FDAP, SDAP, CAP, ADI and CCAP appellate attorney panels.
+After stops at the Federal Trade Commission, Brobeck, Phleger & Harrison, Morgan Lewis and the U.S. Department of Justice, he worked as a solo criminal defense practitioner and served as a member of the FDAP, SDAP, CAP-LA, ADI and CCAP appellate attorney panels.
 He became a SDAP staff attorney in July 2023.